octomix/josson/README.md

 ### Nested Placeholders

 Placeholders can be nested and are resolved from inside to outside.
-Resolved one is replaced with text and continue for the next round.
+Resolved placeholder is replaced with text and continue for the next round.

 Example: